Zone boréale

 Challenge

-This project was conducted as part of a course offered in the Master of Interaction Design program at Laval University.
-In this 14-week course, we were required to carry out an unpaid professional intervention with a host organization.
-Since my team members and myself were all from the Saguenay–Lac-Saint-Jean region in Quebec, we were particularly inspired by the mission of a regional agricultural economic development agency.
-This non-profit organization offers local producers and processors services to help develop the regional agri-food sector.
+This project was completed as part of a 14-week course in the Master of Interaction Design program at Laval University, during which we conducted an unpaid professional mandate for a host organization.
+Because all team members were originally from the Saguenay–Lac-Saint-Jean region of Quebec, we chose to collaborate with a regional agricultural economic development agency.
+This non-profit organization supports local producers and food processors in strengthening the regional agri-food sector.

-After discussing with the organization, we identified their agrotourism offer as the project’s intervention area.
-It proposes gourmet experiences to tourists and locals to allow them to discover the regional agri-food sector by visiting producers, local restaurateurs, and other artisans.
-However, with the growing popularity of agrotourism, the organization’s existing tools were no longer suitable to support the current demand growth.
+In collaboration with the organization, we identified their agrotourism offering as the focus of our intervention.
+The program promotes gourmet experiences for tourists and excursionists, encouraging them to discover the region’s agri-food ecosystem through visits to producers, restaurateurs, and artisans.
+However, due to the growing popularity of agrotourism, the organization’s existing tools were no longer adequate to support the increasing demand.

 Problem Statement

-“The agri-food sector in Saguenay–Lac-Saint-Jean is booming and represents significant potential for attracting tourists and locals.
-How can we update and further develop Zone boréale’s agrotourism offer to respond to its growing popularity?”
+“The agri-food sector in Saguenay–Lac-Saint-Jean is thriving and presents strong potential to attract both tourists and local visitors.
+How might we evolve and enhance Zone boréale’s agrotourism offering to effectively respond to its growing popularity?”

 Process